 The Oregon Health Authority is using quality health metrics to show how well Coordinated Care Organizations (CCOs) are improving care, making quality care accessible, eliminating health disparities, and curbing the rising cost of health care.

-Seventeen outcome and quality measures have been developed by the Metrics and Scoring Committee for measurement years 2013 and 2014.
+Seventeen outcome and quality measures have been developed by the Metrics and Scoring Committee.
 Funds from a quality pool will be awarded to CCOs based on their annual performance on these 17 CCO Incentive Measures.